tribixbite/awesome/README.md

 ## TypeScript

+*   [Licoy/ChatGPT-Midjourney](https://github.com/Licoy/ChatGPT-Midjourney) - 🍭 一键拥有你自己的 ChatGPT+Midjourney 网页服务 | Own your own ChatGPT+Midjourney web service with one click
+*   [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny) - The most no-nonsense, locally or API-hosted AI code completion plugin for Visual Studio Code - like GitHub Copilot but completely free and 100% private.
+*   [kevinthedang/discord-ollama](https://github.com/kevinthedang/discord-ollama) - Discord Bot that utilizes Ollama to interact with any Large Language Models to talk with users and allow them to host/create their own models.
 *   [symphony-hq/symphony](https://github.com/symphony-hq/symphony) - Write programs you can talk to.
 *   [raidendotai/openv0](https://github.com/raidendotai/openv0) - AI generated UI components
 *   [htmlstreamofficial/preline](https://github.com/htmlstreamofficial/preline) - Preline UI is an open-source set of prebuilt UI components based on the utility-first Tailwind CSS framework.